ngrok/ngrok/README.md

 In this repository, you will find discussions for all things ngrok.
 Feel free to share feedback, discuss topics with other community members, or ask questions.

+## Product Bug Reports

+If you think you've found an bug in one of our products, the best place to report them is as a [new issue](https://github.com/ngrok/ngrok/issues/new).
+The issues page is regularly monitored by the ngrok Product team who will triage and respond.
+If the issue is with an open source ngrok product, we encourage you to open public issues directly in those repositories.

 ## Product Feedback / New Feature Ideas

 We encourage you to [open a discussion](https://github.com/ngrok/ngrok/discussions/categories/ideas) if you have suggestions for how we can improve our products.
 You don't need to have a solution to the problem you are facing to kick off a discussion.